Aggregate Transformation in SSIS Advanced Mode

 Aggregate Transformation in SSIS Advanced Mode 2

-Double click on OLE DB source in the data flow region will open the connection manager settings and provides space to write our SQL statement.
-Here we are using DimGeography and [FactResellerSales] present in the AdventureworkDW2014
+Double click on the OLE DB source in the data flow region will open the connection manager settings and provide space to write our SQL statement.
+Here, we are using DimGeography and [FactResellerSales] present in the AdventureworkDW2014

 Aggregate Transformation in SSIS Advanced Mode 3